TinHuynh88/banking-case-study-initial/README.md

 # Banking Case Study
 * Thanh Tin Pham Huynh 2000209
 * Finished AutoLoan, Deposit, CreditCard.
-Almost done for Orchestrator.
+Orchestrator is done for Config, RestClient, Service.
+Not finished for Orchestrator Message.
 I changed OrchestratorApplication to 9080 because 9090 is in use.

 You're going to create a banking application.
 The banking application has the following lines of business (LoBs):